 The oldest source of the entire Jewish Bible is the Song of Deborah.
 Historians believe the song dates back to shortly after the Egyptians left.
 It likely didn’t pop up out of nowhere.
 Deborah brought victory to a tribe that later became part of the Jewish nation.
 Deborah attributed that victory to Yahweh, who, as a son of the Canaanite supreme deity El, would otherwise have remained an obscure, inferior deity.
 In this way, Deborah initiated the Yahweh cult, which today has four billion followers.
 The historical genesis of the Bible is not Creation but Deborah.
 She is the Mother of Israel and likely the earliest historical figure in the Jewish Bible, the founder of the Jewish nation, and an avatar of God.

 The God of Abraham, known as Yahweh, the Father, and Allah, thus is a veil behind which the owner of this universe has operated so far.
 She only revealed Herself to Jesus.
 It made Jesus a unique prophet who came to see himself as the eternally living Son of God.
 No evidence suggests that Jesus was Adam, but God made him think he was.
 God, as Mary Magdalene, convinced Jesus that someone had corrupted the story of Eve and Adam.
-She appealed to rational thinking, as Eve’s creation from Adam’s rib makes less sense than Adam having been Eve’s son.
+She appealed to rational thinking, arguing that Eve’s creation from Adam’s rib makes less sense than Adam being Eve’s son.
 God could have pointed out traces of fraud, such as Eve being the Mother of All the Living.
 So, what about Adam, who called her like so?
 Apart from that, Mary Magdalene must have had a very persuasive personality because She made him die on the cross.
 Jesus thus placed evidence and logic over religious dogmas.
 He was a true religious revolutionary.
-Sadly, logical evidence-based religion was a tradition that soon died with him.
-He was 2,000 years ahead of his time.
+Sadly, logical evidence-based religion was a tradition that died with him.
+Jesus was 2,000 years ahead of his time.

 Jesus’ inner circle knew that God had wedded Jesus, but the Gospels don’t mention this crucial factoid that everyone would have wanted to know.
 Scholars didn’t ask themselves why there were no surviving eyewitness accounts.
 Isn’t that suspicious?
 Here is your answer.
 And why did the early leaders of the Church do it?
 To religious Jews, the idea of God being a woman who married Jesus was alien or even blasphemous.
 Most early Christians were Jewish followers who had heard of Jesus and his miracles but lacked detailed knowledge of his life and teachings.